tibor19/static-website-deploy/README.md

   * Give the secret a name ex `CONNECTION_STRING`.
   * Paste the connection string file into the secret's value field.

 * If you want to use an Azure AD identity, you need call `az login`, or run the `azure/login` action prior to this step, and specify the `storage-account-name` parameter.
-Make sure that the Azure AD identity has the `Storage Blob Data Contributor` role on the storage account.
+Make sure that the Azure AD identity has the `Storage Account Contributor` and `Storage Blob Data Contributor` roles on the storage account.

 * If you want to use a storage account key, then specify the `storage-account-name` and `storage-account-key` parameters.